Not all courses are offered each year. Make sure to check the updated tentative course offering page each year.

 CENG 101C.
 Mass Transfer (4) Diffusive and convective mass transfer in solids, liquids, and gasses; steady and unsteady state; mass transfer coefficients; applications to chemical engineering and bioengineering.
 Prerequisites: Admission to the major and grade of C– or better in CENG 101A.

 CENG 102.
 Chemical Engineering Thermodynamics (4) Thermodynamic behavior of pure substances and mixtures.
 Properties of solutions, phase equilibria.
 Thermodynamic cycles.
 Chemical equilibria for homogeneous and heterogeneous systems.
-Prerequisites: CENG 100, CHEM 6C, and MATH 20C, or department approval.
+Prerequisites: CENG 100, CHEM 6C, and MATH 20C.

 CENG 113.
 Chemical Reaction Engineering (4) Principles of chemical reactor analysis and design.
 Experimental determination of rate equations, design of batch and continuous reactors, optimization of selectivity in multiple reactions, consideration of thermal effects and residence time distribution.
 Introduction to multi-phase reactors.
-Prerequisites: CENG 100, MATH 20D, CENG 15, or department approval.
+Prerequisites: CENG 15, CENG 100, MATH 20D.

 CENG 114*.
 Probability and Statistical Methods for Engineers (4) (Cross-listed with NANO 114) Probability theory, conditional probability, Bayes theorem, discrete random variables, expectation and variance, central limit theorem, graphical and numerical presentation of data, least squares estimation and regression, confidence intervals, testing hypotheses.
 Students may not receive credit for both CENG 114 and NANO 114.
 Prerequisites: MATH 20F (MATH 18) and CENG 15 or MAE 8 or NANO 15.